alihucayn/gen2seg/README.md

 Assuming you have a root folder `root`, you should download the RGB frames (`scene_cam_00_final_preview/*.color.jpg`) into `root/rgb`.
 You also will need to download the segmentation annotations (`scene_cam_03_geometry_hdf5/*..semantic_instance.hdf5`).
 You will to convert these RGB annotations by assigning the background as black and each mask a unique color (that is not black or white).
 Please delete all frames that do not have any annotations.
 If you keep these it will degrade performance.
 I also found deleting scenes with less than 10 annotated objects helped.
 Please place the colored annotations into `root/instance-rgb`.

-You will need to specify the path to each dataset at line 360 in `training/train.py`.
+You will need to specify the path to each dataset at line 360 in `training/train.py`, or line 274 in `training/train_mae_full.py`.

 ### Training
 Before beginning, please modify the `num_processes` variable in `training/scripts/multi_gpu.yaml` with the number of GPUs you want to parallelize over.